 In setting total compensation for Executive Officers, the Committee reviews market compensation data for comparable positions at peer companies suggested by the Committee's external executive compensation advisors and approved by the Committee.
-A market study was not completed in fiscal 2022, however, a full market study will be completed in fiscal 2023.
-Results of this study will be reported in next year's AIF.
+A market study was completed in fiscal 2023 along with a development of a new peer group.